Wilcoxon Rank Sum (Mann Whitney-U) in R

 Available R packages

 The stats package implements various classic statistical tests, including Wilcoxon rank sum test.
 Although this is arguably the most commonly applied package, this one does not account for any ties in the data.
-To account for ties in the data, the coin package should be used.
+To account for ties in the data, the coin or asht package should be used.

 # x, y are two unpaired vectors.
 Do not necessary need to be of the same length.